Assistant Professor, Pharmacy Systems, Outcomes and Policy

 833 South Wood Street, Chicago, IL, 60612

-Dr. Gregory Calip is assistant professor in the Department of Pharmacy Systems, Outcomes and Policy, Center for Pharmacoepidemiology and Pharmacoeconomic Research at the University of Illinois at Chicago (UIC).
+Research Interests: Dr. Gregory Calip is associate professor in the Department of Pharmacy Systems, Outcomes and Policy, Center for Pharmacoepidemiology and Pharmacoeconomic Research at the University of Illinois at Chicago (UIC).
 He is an alumnus of the UIC College of Pharmacy where he completed his PharmD before pursuing his MPH in Biostatistics at New York University and PhD in Epidemiology at the University of Washington.
-He completed additional training in cancer epidemiology and prevention as postdoctoral fellow at the Fred Hutchinson Cancer Research Center in Seattle, where he remains an affiliate investigator.
+He completed additional training in cancer epidemiology and prevention as postdoctoral fellow at the Fred Hutchinson Cancer Research Center in Seattle.
 Dr. Calip’s primary research interests are related to comorbidity and treatment-related sequelae among cancer survivors.

 Dr. Calip is recipient of the Hans W. Vahlteich Research Scholar Award and has received grants from the National Institutes of Health, National Heart, Lung and Blood Institute and National Center for Advancing Translational Sciences to support his research on cancer treatment-related cardiotoxicity.
 He serves as a Consulting Editor for Clinical Therapeutics and was previously Associate Editor for Clinical Case Reports and served on the Editorial Advisory Board of the Journal of the American Pharmacists Association.